businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/innovation.md

 5.  **Overall Strategic Impact Assessment:**  For each SBU, provide an overall qualitative assessment of the strategic impact of your company's innovation efforts.
 Are they likely to be effective in protecting and enhancing future competitive advantage?
 Are there any potential risks or limitations to their innovation strategy?

 Document your analysis of innovation initiatives and their strategic impact for each SBU in your NotebookLM.

-With this analysis of innovation for the future, you have completed a comprehensive Business Strategy Analysis Project, covering current competitive advantage, sustainability, and future strategic direction through innovation.